How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 Can I convert a system disk from MBR to GPT or GPT to MBR?

-Yes, it is possible to convert a system disk from MBR to GPT or GPT to MBR, but it requires some additional steps and precautions.
-It is recommended to back up important data before attempting to convert the system disk.
+It is possible to convert a system disk from MBR to GPT or GPT to MBR, but it requires some additional steps and precautions.
+It is recommended to back up important data before converting the system disk.

 What are the steps involved in converting from MBR to GPT or GPT to MBR?